 Helpful Hints

-In 2023 the Waites performed at St Mary’s Church at Bleasby on Friday 15th December @ 7.00 pm where the proclamations were part of the programme of seasonal music- 2024 details are yet to be announced.
+In 2025 the Waites performed at the Diamond Jubilee Town Hall at Kirton-in-Lindsey on Tuesday 16th and at St Mary Magdalene Church Lincoln on Wednesday 17th December, both at 7.30 pm where the proclamations were part of the programme of seasonal music.
+2026 details are yet to be announced.

-The ceremony usually takes place in December on a weekday evening on or near the 21st though date, location (and time) may move a little from year to year depending on the availability of all the participants.
+The ceremony formerly took place in December on a weekday evening on or near the 21st though date, location (and time) moved a little from year to year depending on the availability of all the participants.
+Photos are from when it took place in the city.

 Click here for the Facebook page: https://www.facebook.com/Lincoln.Waites/